Blackstone's ratio: In current jurisprudential scholarship

 Blackstone's principle influenced the nineteenth-century emergence of the "beyond a reasonable doubt" standard in criminal law.
 Many modern commentators draw a connection between the familiar "ten guilty persons" ratio and a specific probability threshold in criminal trials.
 For example, Jack B. Weinstein wrote that Blackstone's ratio would place the probability standard at roughly 90% certainty of guilt:

 Blackstone would have put the probability standard for proof "beyond a reasonable doubt" at somewhat more than 90%, for he declared: "It is better that ten guilty persons escape than one innocent suffer."

 Empirical research supports the idea that numerical guidelines may affect jurors' decisions.
 Studies by Dorothy K. Kagehiro (1990) and by Kagehiro & W. Clark Stanton (1985) show that mock juries presented with explicit percentages or probabilities demonstrate more consistent verdicts than those relying solely on verbal definitions of "beyond a reasonable doubt".

 Building on these findings, Daniel Pi, Francesco Parisi & Barbara Luppi (2020) propose that Blackstone's ratio could be translated into formal jury instructions – for instance, specifying a probability threshold (e.g., ~90% certainty) consistent with "ten guilty persons escaping for every one innocent punished".
 While some legal theorists remain cautious about expressing the burden of proof in mathematically precise terms, proponents argue that quantification aligns closely with the historical logic of Blackstone's ratio and helps clarify the meaning of reasonable doubt for fact-finders.
+The Blackstone's ratio can be represented as the false negative to false positive ratio.
+It has been given a decision-theoretic generalization to obtain an appropriate probability threshold for a finding of guilt – a threshold which may vary with the severity of the punishment for the crime under consideration.

+Arguments for different ratios

+Balanced

+Opinion polls in the US found a majority of people view false acquittal and false conviction as equally bad, resulting in a Blackstone's ratio of one.